Stromae

-Paul van Haver ([ˈpʌul vɑn ˈɦaːvər]; born 12 March 1985), better known by his stage name Stromae ([stʁɔmaj]), is a Belgian singer, rapper, songwriter and producer.
-He is mostly known for his music blending hip hop,electronic music and French Music.
+Paul Van Haver ([ˈpʌul vɑn ˈɦaːvər]; born 12 March 1985), better known by his stage name Stromae ([stʁɔmaj]), is a Belgian singer, rapper, songwriter and record producer.
+He is best known for his music, which is a blend of hip-hop and electronic music styles.
 Stromae came to wide public attention in 2009 with his song "Alors on danse" (from the album Cheese), which became a number one in several European countries.
-In 2013, his second album Racine carrée was a commercial success, selling 2 million copies in France.
-The main singles from the album include "Papaoutai" and "Formidable".
+In 2013, his second album Racine carrée was a commercial success, selling two million copies in France and yielding chart-topping singles "Papaoutai" and "Formidable".

 Early life

-Paul van Haver was born in Brussels and raised in the city's Laken district, to a Rwandan Tutsi father, Pierre Rutare, and a Flemish mother, Miranda van Haver.
-He said in an interview that he also has Somali heritage from his father's side.
-He and his siblings were raised by their mother, as his father, an architect, was killed during the 1994 Rwandan genocide, while visiting his family.
-He attended the Sacré-coeur de Jette, a Jesuit school in Jette, the Collège Saint-Paul in Godinne, after failing in the public school system at the age of 16.
+Paul Van Haver was born in Brussels and raised in the city's Laken district, to a Tutsi father from Rwanda, Pierre Rutare, and a Flemish mother, Miranda Van Haver.
+He said in an interview that he also has distant Somali heritage from his father's side.
+He and his siblings were raised by their mother, as their father, an architect, was killed during the 1994 Rwandan genocide while visiting his family.

+On his absent father, he declared in 2019, "My father was never there for me.
+He left right away.
+He was a runner, a flirt.
+I learned much later that I had half-siblings.
+He was an architect who went back and forth between Belgium and Rwanda.
+I must have seen him twenty times in my life, and he died during the Rwandan genocide.
+But he had already disappeared for me, and when I learned of his death, I didn't cry.
+Perhaps I hadn't prepared myself.
+The fact remains that we won't be able to make up for lost time with this dad we didn't see when we were little."

+He attended the Sacred Heart School Center in Jette, a Jesuit school in Jette, and the Collège Saint-Paul in Godinne, after failing in the public school system at the age of 16.
 He formed a small rap group with his friends while still in school.
 His early influences included Belgian singer-songwriter Jacques Brel, son cubano and Congolese rumba.

 Career

-2000–2007: Early career
+2000–2008: Early career

-In 2000, Stromae appeared as a rapper called Opsmaestro, though he later changed his stage name to "Stromae", which is "Maestro" with the syllables reversed following the French slang practice, verlan.
+In 2000, Stromae began his music career as a rapper called Opsmaestro.
+He later changed his stage name to "Stromae", which comes from switching the syllables in the word "Maestro".
+This inversion is a type of French slang known as verlan.

-At the age of 18, he founded a rap group called "Suspicion", along with rapper "J.E.D.I." in Eichhof.
-They produced the song and music video "Faut que t'arrête le Rap..." before J.E.D.I. decided to leave the rap duo.
-To finance his private school education, Van Haver worked part-time in the hospitality industry, but his academic performance was not up to standard.
-It was only later, when he registered at the Institut national de radioélectricité et cinématographie, that he released his first EP "Juste un cerveau, un flow, un fond et un mic...".
+At 18, he began a rap group called "Suspicion", with the rapper "J.E.D.I.".
+After the pair split, Stromae began his solo career.
+He released his first EP, "Juste un cerveau, un flow, un fond et un mic...", while studying at INRACI, the Brussels film school.

-2007–2008: Debut EP and record career

-In 2007, during his studies at the film school of Brussels, Stromae decided to concentrate fully on his musical career.
-This resulted in his debut-EP "Juste un cerveau, un flow, un fond et un mic…".
-In 2008, he signed a four-year record deal with "Because Music" and "Kilomaître".